confinlay/P2P-Network-Model/ReadME.md

 Although Taiwan’s space agency has announced plans to develop low-Earth orbit satellite communications for the country, this will likely take years.
 While traditional geostationary satellite technology can maintain some level of internet access for the most pressing communication requirements, it is not likely to be able to provide sufficient internet speeds to a sufficient portion of the population.
 Since the national network may still remain connected internally, it was my proposition that a decentralised, distributed data fabric be used to extend this intermittent satellite connection to the entire network.

 # Functional Description
-At a high-level, our model operates on a consistent request-response basis.
+At a high-level, my model operates on a consistent request-response basis.
 This means that the client will, at every stage, decide which peer to connect to and will switch to a different peer if they wish depending on information given to them by the current peer.
-At a later stage of our design, this redirecting would not be visible to the user.
+At a later stage of design, this redirecting would not be visible to the user.
 However, for demonstration purposes, connecting with peers will be a manual process.